cloudmobi/CloudmobiSSP/android-sdk.md

     3、If you have integrated the admob-sdk for basic ads, it's not necessary to do this.

-* Update the module's build.gradle for Reward Video：
+* Update the module's build.gradle for Rewarded Video：

 ``` groovy
 	dependencies {